goatsofnaxos/Delphi/Design/specs.md

 	- which Harp expander digital OUT line (out1) corresponds to the poke valve (VALVE_P)
 	- which Harp expander digital OUT line (out0) corresponds to the video trigger
 	- which Harp expander digital IN line corresponds to the IR beam break input from the poke
+	- ROI in the video stream to select which subset of pixels to stream to disk
 	- the video acquisition buffer durations (t_videoPRE, t_videoPOST)
 	- any other relevant hardware parameters